Back to Results

 Charles Martin

-Charles Martin is the author of six books of poetry, most recently Signs & Wonders.
+Charles Martin (Syracuse, NY) is the Pushcart Prize–winning author of seven books of poetry, most recently Future Perfect.
 His verse translation of Ovid’s Metamorphoses received the 2004 Harold Morton Landon Award from the Academy of American Poets.